 D. Capricorn Sun sign

 Explanation: It is primarily a harvest festival that is dedicated to Sun God.
 It Makar Sankranti marks the beginning of the spring season.
-‘Makar’ refers to Capricorn sun sign and ‘Sakranti’ refers to transmission of the Sun from one zodiac to another.
+‘Makar’ refers to the Capricorn sun sign and ‘Sakranti’ refers to the transmission of the Sun from one zodiac to another.

 5. According to Purana, on the day of Makar Sankranti, Surya god visits his son.
 Who is the son of Surya?